basmeerman/unifi-usg-kpn/README.md

-# Unifi USG Configuration for kpn
+# Ubiquity Unifi Seurity Gateway (USG) Configuration for KPN

 ## Introduction
-At home I have KPN as provider for Internet, IP TV and Voip services.
+At home I have KPN as provider for Internet, IPTV and Voip services.
 The services are provided through fiber (FTTH).
 I recently tossed and sold all disperse hardware and bought Ubiquiti gear to upgrade, speedup and simply my home network.
 This guide provides the information and guidance needed to configure the Ubiquiti Unifi Security Gateway (https://www.ubnt.com/unifi-routing/usg/) to support both Internet and IP TV.

 There are a lot of usefull posts out there, this one is a composition of those articles and seems to work.
-See "Background reading / alternative sources" if you're looking for alternatives or background reading.
+See "Background reading / alternative sources".

 ## Design considerations
 * **Simplicity**: I'd like my network to be as simple as possible, in hardware, software and configuration.